suxaryk/Tasks/README.md

 Task 7
 You have a database with tables: artists , songs and albums.
 Please prepare proper queries to get:

-1) List of artists from USA/
+1) List of artists from USA.
 2) List of artists who are still performing (did not break up yet).
 As a result show names of artists (in alphabetical order) and country of origin.
 3) List of songs from album "Legend".
 As a result show titles of songs (in alphabetical order)